spatialos/FlexibleProjectExample/docs/reference/deployment-launch-configuration.md

 This optional configuration file tells SpatialOS what [deployment template](https://docs.improbable.io/reference/latest/shared/reference/file-formats/launch-config#templates) and runtime flags should be used when starting a deployment.

+This file can be passed to `spatial local launch` & `spatial cloud launch` commands via `--launch_config` flag.
 If this configuration file is not provided, the default `small` template will be used with no `runtimeFlags`.

 ### Configuration file format